Qualification: UAL Level 3 Diploma/Extended Diploma in Performing and Production Arts (Performing Arts)

-As a Live and Recorded Performance student, you will experience an exciting range of projects designed to develop develop skills, including: musical theatre, stage acting, choreography, movement for performers, acting for screen, audio acting, aerial circus, and other forms of dynamic performance.
+As a Live and Recorded Performance student, you will experience an exciting range of projects designed to develop skills, including: musical theatre, stage acting, choreography, movement for performers, acting for screen, audio acting, aerial circus, and other forms of dynamic performance.

 There are regular opportunities throughout the course to perform in front of audiences and to be part of full-scale productions.